kopytk0/CurrencyConverter/README.md

-Provides a library to get official currency conversion rates, transaction history from broker's APIs and to convert currencies
+A library to get official currency conversion rates, transaction history from broker's APIs and to convert currencies

 ## Implemented rates providers: